farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 #### 5. Roll the Dice

-Finally, the player rolls the dice, and the group judge the result.
+Finally, the player rolls the dice, and the group judges the result.

+- On a `66` it's a critical success.
+You achieve your goal with increased `effect`.
+- On a `6` it's a full success.
+You achieve your goal.
+- On a `4-5` it's a partial success.
+You achieve your goal, but there's a `consequence`.
+- On a `1-3` it's a bad outcome.
+Things go badly, and there's a `consequence`.

 If the result of the dice is higher than `3`, the PC gains `momentum` from their action except if they pushed themselves.